 The different forms of violations against women noted were – kicking, spitting, beating with hands or objects like belts and bottles, pulling hair, throwing acid or boiling water, shooting, strangulation, burning with cigarettes or other objects, pushing and pinching as well as verbal abuse and mental torture and cruelty (United Nations 1989:13).

 This study also says that husbands start feeling insecure as their wives start earning and women star facing new violence in these circumstances.
-It is noted that wives very often are scared to let their husband’s know of any family planning measures they are taking for possible battering by the husband.
+It is noted that wives very often are scared to let their husband’s knowledge of any family planning measures they are taking for a possible battering by the husband.

 This report goes on to recommend that India should –